 Whether man or woman, who no longer want to suffer from hair loss, our Aesthetic Travel Team in Antalya recommends the investment in a hair transplantation!
 We will be glad to advise you and look forward to your call or enquiry.

 Hair falls out and grows back.
 But not all hair loss is the same.
 Some people lack the hair in some parts of the head, in others the hair loss is distributed over the entire head area.
 The intensity varies from a few bare spots to a full bald head.
 In any case, hair loss is a very unpleasant experience for those affected.

 The most common form of excessive hair loss is hereditary.
 Medicines, such as chemotherapy, hormonal fluctuations, vitamin deficiency, stress and other environmental factors are responsible for hair loss.
 Malnutrition can also lead to hair loss, but is usually rare.

 If you have known hair loss in your family, you can expect an increased risk of hair loss.
 But cancer patients, as well as people with malnutrition, also have an increased risk.
 Hair loss can, therefore, be prevented with a healthy lifestyle and diet.

 Hair loss affects about a third of the world’s population.
 The most common form of hair loss is usually hereditary.
 70% of all men loose their hair in the course of their life due to heredity.
-Hair loss is less common in women, but every fourth woman in 10 suffers from hair loss.
+Hair loss is less common in women, but four woman out of ten still suffer from hair loss.